UPPMAX/uppmax_intro_day_1/docs/sessions/file_transfer_using_scp.md

 ## Why?

-Fairly sure you'll want to upload or download files to Rackham.
+Fairly sure you'll want to upload or download files to Pelle.
 Here we do so.

 We use a free and open-source graphical tool to do this,